 The FIAP is an excellent plan and is strongly recommended for those into whose intended career trajectory it fits.
-However, when planning to take advantage of it you should keep in mind the consequences for taxable income.
-Since FIAP income is classified as a severance payment, none of it can be tax-sheltered by paying such things as health insurance premiums, contributions to TIAA-CREF/Vanguard or parking fees on a pre-tax basis.
-Thus your taxable income may actually increase.
-Furthermore your income is likely to be in a range that incurs income-related additional premiums for Medicare B and D. That likelihood becomes a certainty if you pass the age of 701/2 while on the FIAP, and must also take the required minimum distributions from your 403(b) accounts and any IRA's.
+However, when planning to take advantage of it, you should keep in mind the consequences for taxable income.
+Since FIAP income is classified as a severance payment, none of it can be tax-sheltered by paying such things as health insurance premiums, contributions to TIAA/Vanguard or parking fees on a pretax basis.
+Thus, your taxable income may actually increase.
+Furthermore, your income is likely to be in a range that incurs income-related additional premiums for Medicare B and D. That likelihood becomes a certainty if you pass the age of 72 while on the FIAP or the Special Faculty Incentive Plan of 2020, and must also take the required minimum distributions from your 403(b) accounts (unless you continue to work for compensation by the University) and any IRA's.

-In the event of your death while receiving FIAP benefits the balance of any payments due to you are passed to your beneficiary as a lump sum.
+In the event of your death while receiving FIAP benefits the balance of any payments due to you is passed to your beneficiary as a lump sum.

 The minimum age at which retirement with the benefits of the FIAP is possible is 60 years.
 The required minimum full-time service at the University ranges from 15 years (at age 60) to 10 years (at age 65 or more).
-Faculty members who elect the FIAP must retire by the end of the academic year in which they reach the age of 69 years.
+Faculty members who elect the FIAP must retire by the end of the academic year in which they reach the age of 69 years\.
 The dean of the relevant school must be notified at least one year in advance of the contemplated retirement, unless the dean has approved a shorter period.
-This approval is usually routine, but cannot be guaranteed.
+This approval is usually routine but cannot be guaranteed.